 BUDGET INFORMATION AND SUMMARY TABLES provides technical information on the structure, policies, and processes that govern the SDCP's budget development and implementation as well as high-level financial data summarizing the SDCP's proposed budget.
-The tables detail changes over a two-year period: FY24 Amended Budget, and the proposed FY25 Operational Budget.
+The tables detail changes over a two-year period: FY23 amended budget, and the proposed FY24 budget.
 The variance column measures the dollar and position differences between fiscal years.